knaidoo29/mistree/README.md

 ## Documentation

 In depth documentation and tutorials are provided [here](https://knaidoo29.github.io/mistreedoc/).

+## Tutorials

-In addition these tutorials are supplied as ipython notebooks (located in the ``tutorial/notebooks`` folder [here](https://github.com/knaidoo29/mistree/tree/master/tutorials/notebooks)) which can be downloaded and edited.
+The tutorials in the documentation are supplied as ipython notebooks which can be downloaded from [here](https://github.com/knaidoo29/mistree/tree/master/tutorials/notebooks) or can be run online using [binder](https://mybinder.org/v2/gh/knaidoo29/mistree/master?filepath=tutorials%2Fnotebooks%2F).

 ## Support